Dawes (band)

-Dawes is an American folk rock band from Los Angeles, California, composed of brothers Taylor (guitars and vocals) and Griffin Goldsmith (drums), along with Wylie Gelber (bass) and Lee Pardini (keyboards).
+Dawes is an American folk rock band from Los Angeles, California, composed of brothers Taylor (guitars and vocals) and Griffin Goldsmith (drums).
+The band has been described as being influenced by the Laurel Canyon sound, found in such artists as Crosby, Stills, and Nash, Joni Mitchell and Neil Young.

 History

-Dawes was formed from the band Simon Dawes after the departure of co-songwriter Blake Mills, subsequently abandoning a post-punk sound in favor of folk rock.
-Dawes has been described as having a Laurel Canyon sound derived from artists such as Crosby, Stills, and Nash, Joni Mitchell and Neil Young.
+Dawes was formed from the band Simon Dawes after the departure of co-songwriter Blake Mills.
+The reformation abandoned the earlier band's indie-rock sound in favor of folk rock.

-At the invitation of producer Jonathan Wilson, the band joined a local informal jam session that included Conor Oberst, The Black Crowes's Chris Robinson, and Benmont Tench.
-The band recorded their debut album, North Hills, in Laurel Canyon in a live setting to analog tape, resulting in a sound that Rolling Stone magazine called "authentically vintage".
+At the invitation of producer Jonathan Wilson, the band joined informal jam sessions with artists Conor Oberst, The Black Crowes's Chris Robinson, and Benmont Tench."
+These sessions influenced their debut album, North Hills, which was recorded in Laurel Canyon in a live setting direct to analog tape.
+The resulting sound is one that Rolling Stone magazine referred to as "authentically vintage.
 Wilco multi-instrumentalist Pat Sansone is also credited with appearing on the release.

 The band made their television debut on The Late Late Show with Craig Ferguson on April 14, 2010.
 Dawes released their second album, Nothing Is Wrong, on June 7, 2011, and toured the US co-headlining with Blitzen Trapper.
 Original keyboardist Tay Strathairn did not appear on Nothing Is Wrong due to other commitments and was temporarily replaced by Alex Casnoff.
 Strathairn returned to the band in late 2010.
 Dawes played alongside Jackson Browne at the Occupy Wall Street event in Zuccotti Park, on December 1, 2011.
-The band also appeared as themselves on the February 7, 2012 episode of the NBC television series Parenthood.
+The band also appeared as themselves on the February 7, 2012, episode of the NBC television series Parenthood.

 In February 2013, the band released the single "From a Window Seat" from the 2013 album Stories Don't End on Red General Catalog and their own Hub Records.

-The song "Just Beneath the Surface" from Stories Don't End was featured in the episode "Independent Movie" of the animated series American Dad!
+The song "Just Beneath the Surface (Reprise)" from Stories Don't End was featured in the episode "Independent Movie" of the animated series American Dad!

 On April 22, 2015, Dawes performed on The Late Show with David Letterman, paying tribute to Warren Zevon with their cover of "Desparados Under the Eaves".
 They also performed the song "Things Happen" on the show.

 Duane Betts joined the band as a member of their touring ensemble in June 2015, performing as an auxiliary guitarist.
 Taylor and Duane alternated playing lead guitar on songs.
 The band's fourth album, All Your Favorite Bands, was released on June 2, 2015.
 Three months later, the departure of keyboardist Tay Strathairn was announced in a Facebook post.
 Lee Pardini began playing keyboards on the band's winter 2015/2016 tour and became a permanent member of the band in July 2016.
 Betts also left the touring ensemble, and was replaced by guitarist Trevor Menear.